Discovering our purpose & values at Leapsome: What makes us ‘us’?

 Our purpose guides our strategy and our purpose statement sits above our current OKR set to emphasizes that our OKRs must be aligned with it.
-As we are using Leapsome’s OKRs & Goal Management feature, our purpose statement is always visible to everyone in the company when accessing our own OKRs.
+As we are using Leapsome’s OKR software, our purpose statement is always visible to everyone in the company when accessing our own OKRs.

 We have also added our values into our own Leapsome account, which makes linking praise, instant feedback and development reviews to values easy and fun.
 This way, each individual's personal growth and development is connected to our values as well.

 Final fun fact, apart from adding our purpose and values into Leapsome and our internal knowledge hub (we use Notion), we also “trained” our Slackbot to always remind anyone of our purpose statement and values - should they ever wonder what they are :)